markdanney/Udacity-ML-Engineer-Capstone/proposal.md

 *Student proposes at least one evaluation metric that can be used to quantify the performance of both the benchmark model and the solution model presented.
 The evaluation metric(s) proposed are appropriate given the context of the data, the problem statement, and the intended solution.*

-Model success will be measured by Log Loss, as this metric works well at measuring multi-class classification quality by penalizing erroneous classification based on uncertainty of the predictions. [[3]](#3)
+Model success will be measured by a combination of Log Loss, as this metric works well at measuring multi-class classification quality by penalizing erroneous classification based on uncertainty of the predictions, and F-1 score to measure the precision and recall. [[3]](#3)

+Log loss:

 ![formula](https://latex.codecogs.com/svg.image?%5Cfrac%7B-1%7D%7BN%7D%5Csum_%7Bi=1%7D%5E%7BN%7D%5Csum_%7Bj=1%7D%5E%7BM%7Dy_%7Bij%7D%5Ctimes%20%5Clog(p_%7Bij%7D))